step-by-step-tutorial/springboot-tutorial/properties/README.md

 ## Description

-This sample is about working with properties in Spring Boot.
+This sample is about working with yaml and properties in Spring Boot.

 ### Prerequisites